 Decreased CK levels are not clinically significant.
-However, elevated levels of CK are of importance and are a very sensitive indicator of striated muscle damage.
-1
+However, increases in serum concentration of CK are of importance and are a very sensitive indicator of striated muscle damage.1

 Although the CK enzyme is quite organ specific, species variations still exist.
-Therefore, careful consideration must be applied when evaluating the meaning of changes in this analyte while working with various animals.
+Therefore, careful consideration must be applied when evaluating the meaning of creatine kinase activity while working with various animals.

-Snakes follow the mammal paradigm as large amounts of CK are found within myocytes and will increase with prolonged restraint or any other disease that results in increased catabolism.2–4 Anecdotally, CK has been noted to increase with gastrointestinal disease in snakes.3 In species that hibernate, CK levels are seen to significantly decrease.
-3
+Snakes follow the mammal paradigm as large amounts of CK are found within myocytes and will increase with prolonged restraint or any other disease that results in increased catabolism.

-The normal CK range for dogs decreases with age, therefore a normal value in a puppy will be much higher than an adult dog.1 Interestingly, serum CK will always be higher than plasma CK due to release of CK from platelets during clot formation.1 CK in dogs normalizes within 72 hours of muscle injury abatement.
+Interestingly, CK serum concentrations will always be higher than plasma CK due to the release of CK from platelets during clot formation.1 CK in dogs with muscle damage normalizes within 72 hours of muscle injury abatement.
 Increases in CK have been seen in rabbits with handling, and often this elevation is accompanied by AST and LDH.
 2,7

-In addition to CK being organ-specific, there are also species-specific variations in half-life.4,8,9 This adds another factor to consider when using CK as a part of evaluating a patient’s health.
+In addition to CK being organ-specific, there are also species-specific variations in half-life.4,8,9 Therefore, the time of diagnosis is another factor to consider when using CK as a part of evaluating a patient's health.